A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV

 \section{Stability Analysis}

-In this section, we will derive the requirements of the initial conditions that ensure that the proposed controller is well defined throughout operation.
-We then establish stability of the state feedback control, observer estimates, and output feedback control.
+In this section, we will derive the requirements of the initial conditions that ensure that the proposed controller is well-defined throughout the operation.
+We then establish the stability of the state feedback control, observer estimates, and output feedback control.